xitrum-framework/xitrum-doc/guide/handler.rst

 You can create middleware and customize the order of middlewares.
 Xitrum is based on `Netty <http://netty.io/>`_.
 Netty has the same thing called handlers.

+Xitrum lets you customize the channel pipeline of handlers.
+Doing this, you can maximize server performance for your specific use case.

 This chaper describes: